hytebyte32/SSM-PPO/README.md

    The hidden state is updated using the complex state transition matrix and input filters.

 4. **Output Generation**
    The output is filtered, processed for magnitude and phase, and compressed.
+This converts complex state space into a real valued output while preserving complex dynamics.

 5. **Prediction**
    The processed output is used to predict the next input or action.